The First Mistake Was Letting Their Mothers Help Plan the Wedding

 Anthony: She was perfect.
 What can I say?
 She was perfect.
 She made me crazy, but she was perfect.

 Gina: We got engaged in Rome, after a year together.
-I was 23, I think.
-He was a few years older.
+I was 22.
+He was 27.
 The first horrible mistake I made was involving both of our mothers in the wedding planning.

 Anthony: Things felt rocky, leading up to the wedding.
 But it was all normal stuff — our mothers were bickering, the guest list was an ordeal.